elstamey/wwcrdu-presentations/speaker_workshop.md

 - Things you want to learn`
 - A story about something you or your team did
 - Something you've accomplished
+- Something you failed at and what you learned from it

 --